DaZuo0122/aurish/README.md

 > For privacy and safety concerns, Aurish only supports OLLAMA models for now.

 > [!CAUTION]
-> This project is under active development, and may encounter unexpected bugs.
+> This project is under active development, and may encounter unexpected bugs when using.

 ## Known issues
  - Shell output cannot be displayed correctly.